 2021 Fitzcarraldo Editions / Mahler & LeWitt Studios Essay Prize

-We’re thrilled to announce that Heather McCalden has won the 2021 Fitzcarraldo Editions/Mahler & Lewitt Studios Essay Prize with her proposal The Observable Universe, a prismatic account of grief conveyed through images, anecdotes and Wikipedia-like entries, calibrated specifically for the Internet Age.
+Heather McCalden was awarded the 2021 Fitzcarraldo Editions/Mahler & Lewitt Studios Essay Prize and Residency for her proposal The Observable Universe, a prismatic account of grief conveyed through images, anecdotes and Wikipedia-like entries.
 Centred on the loss of her parents to AIDS in the early ’90s, The Observable Universe questions what it means to ‘go viral’ in an era of explosive biochemical and virtual contagion.
 The book will be published by Fitzcarraldo Editions.

 Heather McCalden is a multidisciplinary artist working with text, image and movement.
-She will join our fall 2021 residency session.
 She is a graduate of the Royal College of Art (2015) and has exhibited at Tanz Company Gervasi, Roulette Intermedium, Pierogi Gallery, National Sawdust, Zabludowicz Collection, Testbed 1, Flux Dubai and Seattle Symphony Orchestra.
 In 2017 she attended the Emerging Writer’s Intensive at the Banff Centre for the Arts and returned in 2018 for their Late Summer Writer’s Residency.
 In January 2021, she was a scholar at the Tin House Winter Workshop.

 The Fitzcarraldo Editions/Mahler & Lewitt Studios Essay Prize is an annual competition for unpublished writers.
 Initially made possible by an Arts Council Grant in 2015, the prize awards £3,000 to the best proposal for a book-length essay (minimum 25,000 words) by a writer resident in the UK & Ireland who has yet to secure a publishing deal.
 In addition to the £3,000 prize the winner has the opportunity to spend up to three months in residency at the Mahler & LeWitt Studios in Spoleto, Italy, to work on their book.
 The book will then be published by Fitzcarraldo Editions.
 The other shortlisted authors, chosen out of 119 entries, are: